Tarun193/Tarun-dev-diary/src/content/blog/post-1.md

 9
 ```

-**Note :** While assigning a function to a variable, do not use parentheses, this will execute that function instead of assigning its reference and store the return value in the variable instead of storing function reference.
-For example, `square_copy = square(2)` will execute the `square` function and return the square of argument.
+**Note:** While assigning a function to a variable, do not use parentheses, this will execute that function instead of assigning its reference and will store the returned value in the variable instead of storing the function reference.
+For example, `square_copy = square(2)` will execute the `square` function and return the square of the argument.

 ### Passing function as an argument

-Now, take an Example of Python's higher order `filter` function.
+Now, take an Example of Python's higher-order `filter` function.

 _Code:_